SteveBagley/AtariX/README.md

 # Bugs and Agenda

 * Musashi emulator sources should be synchronised with latest version (see below).
-* MAGIC_C folder must be automatically created.
+* MAGIC_C folder should be automatically created.
 * Application should be created with latest XCode.
-* tell me
+* Tell me.

 # License